Daughter: Bystander disrupted attack on Asian American woman

 NEW YORK (AP) - The daughter of an Asian American woman attacked in New York City said Thursday that a person not seen on surveillance video helped the woman by screaming to distract her assailant while others watched and did nothing to intervene.

-Elizabeth Kari, writing on a fundraising webpage she set up for her mother’s care, said the bystander was across the street when a man accosted her 65-year-old mother Vilma Kari, kicked her in the stomach, knocked her to the ground and repeatedly stomped on her face late Monday morning near Times Square.
+Elizabeth Kari, writing on a fundraising webpage she set up for her mother’s care, said the bystander was across the street when a man accosted 65-year-old Vilma Kari, kicked her in the stomach, knocked her to ground and repeatedly stomped on her face late Monday morning near Times Square.

 The person, who has remained anonymous, “yelled and screamed to get the assailant’s attention,” Elizabeth Kari wrote.
 Fundraising service GoFundMe verified the authenticity of the webpage.
 The Associated Press has been unable to reach the Karis for comment; a message seeking an interview was left with Elizabeth Kari.